eliashomsi/TreePLESystem/README.md

-# Project-13 (ECSE 321 McGill University Fall 2018)
+# Project-13 (ECSE 321, McGill University, Winter Semester 2018, Professor: Daniel Varro, Tree Management System)
 This project was done on 6 different deliverables for the course of ECSE 321 on McGill Github.

 ![Image of Branches](https://image.ibb.co/dvMt1c/Introductory_Slide.png)